apricot and chamomile infused clafoutis with powdered sugar on plate.

 Sharing is caring!

 Bake up this dreamy combination of apricots and chamomile into a custardy, fruit filled dessert for a cozy ending on a summer night.
-Slightly tart apricots, turn silky and sweet when mixed with herbal chamomile in this sleepy night sweet.
+Slightly tart apricots, turn silky and sweet when mixed with herbal chamomile in this sleepy time night sweet.

 I love baking up a clafoutis, a simple, eggy French country dessert.
 The ingredient list is short and simple, and the result is always a delicious and not too heavy, fruit filled, freshly baked dessert.
-I had an abundance of ripened ( bordering on overly so) apricots on hand after mixing up my Apricot Vinegar, I knew I needed to use up them quickly.
-Despite the heat of the summer (late June) I wanted to feel cozy, an idea normally associated with the cooler months of October thru February here in the Hudson Valley.
-I mixed up this chamomile and apricot dessert with a dreamy, star filled evening in mind.
+I had an abundance of ripened (bordering on overly so) apricots on hand after mixing up my Apricot Vinegar, I knew I needed to use up them quickly.

 apricots and chamomile tea bags are laid on a sky blue background in rows

-Herbal tea is a unique ingredient to use in the kitchen.
-Chamomile tea is used to calm and relax the mind and body, and is commonly used in bedtime tea herbal blends.
+Chamomile flowers is used to calm and relax the mind and body, and is commonly used in bedtime tea herbal blends.
 Infusing the apricot clafoutis with tea created a satisfying, ending to the night.
 This flan-like dessert is delicious served straight from the oven, or enjoyed cold from the fridge the next day.

-A Dreamy Ending to a Midsummer Night…
+A Dreamy Apricot Dessert Ending to a Midsummer Night…

 whole apricot clafoutis with 2 slices of clafoutis on black plates next to it with antique spoons